SurrealAI/surreal/docs/surreal_kube_gke.md

 ```
     - You can use any save file name you want.

-3. Cloudwise will generate the `<filename>.tf.json` file.
+3. **Obtain Cluster Definition.** Cloudwise will generate the `<filename>.tf.json` file.
 This is the definition file for your Kubernetes cluster.
 Keep track of its location (we shall refer to it as `<cluster_definition_file>`) as we need the generated settings to schedule jobs on the cluster.

-4. We shall create the Kubernetes cluster using `terraform`.
+4. **Create the Cluster.** We shall create the Kubernetes cluster using `terraform`.
 First, run
 ```bash
 terraform init
 terraform plan